lechszym/MPres/README.md

 presentation.

-The main file of the toolbox is mpres.m, which runs a presentation (passed in as an argumetn).
-It provides functionality for navigation the presentation.
+The main file of the toolbox is mpres.m, which runs a presentation (passed in as an argument).
+It provides functionality for navigating the presentation.

-The is a helper file mpresAnimate.m, which helps with creation of animations.
+There is a helper file mpresAnimate.m, which helps with creation of animations.

 Running a presentation that is essentially a Matlab script is a risky